o-/AllYourCpuAreBelongToUs/presentation.md

 ```

+### Benefits
-* Targeting a specific cache line leads to a more effective attack.
+* Targeting specific cache lines leads to a more effective attack.
 * Minimal required assumptions about the runnin processes since LLC is shared by multiple processors.

 ---